-As to where (Patrick) John and Sarah fitted into this motley crew I (and many others doing the same work) would like to tie him in as being a soldier with the 73rd regiment on foot who would come to Australia and later become the NSW Corps.
+The ship arrived at Sydney on the 27th February 1810.
+As to where (Patrick) John and Sarah fitted into this motley crew I strongly suspect he was a soldier with the 73rd regiment on foot who would come to Australia and later become the New South Wales Corps.
 (Thanks to Lyn Murphy and Allen London who have done the research behind this one and generously shared).

+Patrick/John left a wife Sarah and a an infant son William London.
 Upon his demise, Patrick/John was almost definitely buried in The Old Sydney Burial Ground.
 Record 1342.
 He does not appear in the colonies papers as a convict.